Mission

 Installation Safety Office Lines of Effort (LOE)

-* LOE 1: Provide direct support related to conducting accident investigations and trending focused on preventing the next accident.
+* LOE 1: Provide direct support related to conducting mishap investigations and trending focused on preventing the next mishap.

 LOE 2: Provide services related to unit safety programs for Fort Jackson organizations.